Aquarium of the Bay

 The Aquarium of the Bay is a Smithsonian Affiliate and certified as a Green Business by the city of San Francisco.
-It contains over 750,000 gallons of salt water that over 24,000 animals from 200+ species call home.
+It contains over 770,000 gallons of salt water that over 24,000 animals from 200+ species call home.
 It is the only Smithsonian-affiliated aquarium in the state of California.

-It was previously accredited by the Association of Zoos and Aquariums but the accreditation was revoked in May 2024.
+As of May 2025, it is led by Jon Fisher, Dan Ashley, and John McAteer.